-The aggregate fees billed for professional services rendered by Deloitte & Touche LLP for the audit of the Company's consolidated financial statements as included in the Company's Form 10-K, for rendering an opinion on the Company's internal control over financial reporting and for reviews of the consolidated financial statements as included in the Company's Forms 10-Q, were \$903,000 and \$0 for the years ended December 31, 2023 and 2022, respectively.
+The aggregate fees billed for professional services rendered by Deloitte & Touche LLP for the audit of the Company's consolidated financial statements as included in the Company's Form 10-K, for rendering an opinion on the Company's internal control over financial reporting and for reviews of the consolidated financial statements as included in the Company's Forms 10-Q, were \$997,900 and \$903,000 for the years ended December 31, 2024 and 2023, respectively.

-There were no fees billed for professional services rendered by Deloitte and Touche LLP for equity transactions for the years ended December 31, 2023 and 2022, respectively.
+Fees billed for professional services rendered by Deloitte and Touche LLP for equity transactions were \$195,000 and \$0 for the years ended December 31, 2024 and 2023, respectively.